-\ We would like to thank Annika Sundén and participants at the European Historical Economics Society Conference in Lund, 2007 for suggestions and comments.
+\ We would like to thank Bo Bergman, Gunnar Blomberg, Annika Sundén, two anonymous referees and the editor as well as participants at the European Historical Economics Society Conference in Lund, 2007 for suggestions and comments.
 A special thanks to Henry Ohlsson who has been a valuable contributor to parts of this project.